 ‘We shall be poor and simple too,’ she said with shining eyes.

-To that Sophie would not listen.
+Sophie would not listen.
 Like many people there were some words about which she was sentimental; one of these was ‘peasant’.
 ‘Peasants are simple and honest and kindly and quiet,’ she said.
 ‘They don’t want what they don’t possess.
 They have the wisdom to stay simple.
 They don’t want to change.’”

 This idealistic young woman crashes into Kashmir with her two children, estranged from her husband and determined to establish a life for herself.
 Yet the portrait of Sophie is a subtle one: she is oblivious to the needs of her children and to the cultural differences between her and her neighbours, but somehow not arrogant, just hopelessly naïve.